domfarolino/os/05-Threads/README.md

 read and dequeue messages from the queue, and `std::queue` is not thread-safe by default, we must wrap our accesses to this shared resource with a mutex, or equivalently a `std::lock_guard`.
-Our example producer produces a random number of messages, each with a random delay in between each.
+Our example producer produces a random number of messages, with a random delay between each.

 ## Consumer

-Naturally the consumer wants to consume messages to the queue until it receives some sort of "quit" message from the producer.
+Naturally the consumer wants to consume messages from the queue until it receives some sort of "quit" message from the producer.
 (This is because an empty queue does not mean that the producer is finished).
 The `std::queue` of messages is a shared resource which is not thread-safe by default, so its accesses must be